milesdaudistel/notes/notes.md

 this is a record of you trying your best to learn.  even if it doesn't work out, at least you can say, with undenyable proof, that you tried.

-remember: learn top down, not bottom up.  what problem does this solve, how does it fit into the larger problem you're trying to solve, what are its keywords/components.
+remember: learn top down, not bottom up.

+'you should try and understand what is happening before you try to fix it' justin's advice to you.
+This actually applies to a lot more than just software engineering.